Lexical convergence and collective identities on Facebook: Results and discussion

-First, in Fig \ref{fig:vocsiz} we show a double logarithmic axes plot of the CCDF of science and conspiracy users' vocabulary size, respectively.
-Both distributions are indicating a similar lexicon usage.
+Figure \ref{fig:vocsiz} shows a double logarithmic axes plot of the CCDF of science and conspiracy users' vocabulary size, respectively.
+Both distributions are indicating a similar pattern.
 Median and mean vocabulary size of science users are $\sim73$ and $\sim160$ words, respectively.
 Similarly, median and mean vocabulary size of conspiracy users are $\sim88$ and $\sim166$ words, respectively.
-Vocabulary sizes are computed after all comments in our dataset have been pre-processed according to the procedure set out in \nameref{S1_PreProcessing}.
-Pre-processing has been necessary for cleaning the text by noise and uninformative parts as well as for letting a word cover all its forms, like \textit{goes, went, gone} for \textit{go}.

-The vocabulary of the pre-processed dataset consists of 83,615 unique terms, whereas the words used in science and conspiracy communities are 56,743 and 62,830, respectively.
-Moreover, science and conspiracy users share 38,258 words, which, counted with their multiplicity, represent $\gtrsim97\%$ of the total words used in both the communities.
-Hence, even if the two communities have vocabularies that differ by $\sim 30\%$ of their words, their users resort mostly on the remaining $\sim 70\%$ common words for commenting their preferred content.

-Fig \ref{fig:worduse} shows a comparison of the word frequencies of science and conspiracy comments, both at collective (left panel) and individual (right panel) levels.
-Points that are close to the line represent words having similar frequencies in both the communities.
+We also analyze the frequency of words appearing in science ($f_s$) and conspiracy ($f_c$) comments, respectively, both at collective and individual levels.
+For each word, in the former case, we compare the frequency of usage in both the communities of users while, in the latter case, we consider the fraction of science and conspiracy commenters who used that word.
+Points of Figure \ref{fig:worduse} that are close to the line represent words having similar frequencies in both the communities.
 Points that are far from the line represent words that are found more in one community than another.
 Words are grouped (and ordered) by the absolute difference of frequency from one community to another, and the distance point-line equals such difference relative to the words represented by the point.
 Moreover, points are colored according to the number of words exhibiting the corresponding frequency difference in favour of conspiracy (red gradient) or science (blue gradient).

+Plots clearly show that most of the words have a similar frequency usage both by the overall communities and by their individual members.
+Remarkable differences are limited to a minority of words, which in turn provide some insights about the kind of information processed by the two communities of users and about the sentiment expressed in their comments.
+Tables \ref{table2} and \ref{table3} suggest that science users discuss more on subjects related to nature and scientific research, whereas conspiracy users are more prone to discuss of politics and economy.